-CLIMB collects job descriptions from November-February, so that the students may apply.
-Go to climbtherockies.org/employers.php, create a password-protected account, and complete the CLIMB Job Description Form.
+CLIMB collects job descriptions from November-February, so that the students may apply on a rolling basis.
+Download our job description template and complete all fields to reflect your company's needs.
+Please submit your completed job description to email@example.com.
 We have found that using a standard form across all employers allows students to be more effective in their job search.

 If I post a job description, do I have to hire an intern?

 No. Posting the job description allows you to receive applications from students of the participating schools.
 If you do not find one that meets your criteria and satisfies you, you are under no obligation to hire one.

 When and how do students apply?

 The website “opens” for student applications in December, and they can apply to any positions listed.
 They use our site for the application process, and their application is emailed directly to the employer for evaluation.
 It is the employer, not CLIMB, who makes the hiring decision.

 Can I advertise this internship position elsewhere, or does it have to be exclusive to CLIMB?

 You may advertise the internship position through any and all sources available to you – it does not have to be unique for the CLIMB program.
 The schools often encourage students to apply for these internships because the schools believe them to be good summer jobs with various unusual benefits.

 How do I evaluate and interview students?

 You should review applications as they come in throughout January and February rather than holding them all until late in the application process.
 Most students apply to several jobs, and many of the best applicants are chosen early.
 Also, in our experience, many applications are submitted in the final two weeks.
 We encourage you to interview all applicants, as any positive personal contact they have with a Denver employer will contribute to their perception of Denver as a place of potential employment opportunities.
 You may change the status of each student’s application by logging in to the CLIMB website.